kubedb/website/content/docs/v2026.6.19/guides/mysql/gitops/gitops.md

 ### Update Version

-List MySQL versions using `kubectl get MySQLversion` and choose desired version that is compatible for umyrade from current version.
-Check the version constraints and ops request [here](/docs/v2026.6.19/guides/mysql/update-version/versionumyrading/).
+List MySQL versions using `kubectl get MySQLversion` and choose desired version that is compatible for upgrade from current version.
+Check the version constraints and ops request in the [Updating MySQL Overview](/docs/v2026.6.19/guides/mysql/update-version/overview/).

 Let's choose `9.6.0` in this example.